3 Introduction to R and RStudio

 Let’s look at the function

-head() function prints out the first 6 rows of every column of a data.frame (which is essentially an Excel sheet, and something we’ll cover in more detail on the chapter on different R objects in Chapter @ref(#data_types)).
+head() function prints out the first 6 rows of every column of a data.frame (which is essentially an Excel sheet, and something we’ll cover in more detail in Chapter 4).

 head() is an extremely useful and common function in R, but just the name alone doesn’t make it clear what it does or that we need to put a data object inside the parentheses.